quick-perf/maven-test-bench/README.md

 Message: The program generated 20 482 exceptions per second during 26,722 s starting at 03/09/19 17:08:31.
 ```

+# Conclusion and perspectives
+We have developed a test bench that is able to compare the heap allocation level between several Maven versions.
+We also have given a method to understand the origin of heap allocation.

+Feel free to play with this bench and [QuickPerf](https://github.com/quick-perf/doc/wiki/QuickPerf), to perform measures (heap allocation, execution time, ...) with different plugins/goals, use different JDK or garbage collectors, ..., suggest new ideas, create new features or share your measures with PR!
+Some issues are also available [here](https://github.com/quick-perf/maven-test-bench/issues)!

+You also have [QuickPerf issues](https://github.com/quick-perf/quickperf/issues) to build new performance tools!

 # Acknowledgments
 Many thanks to Hervé Boutemy for his help and support to start this project.